Jack-Modifications/1.24-DayZ-Modded-Server-PVEVAI/README.md

 @CF \
 @Dabs Framework \
 @Community-Online-Tools \
-@JacksWinterChernarusObjects --  <!> EVERYTHING HERE IS FREE TO REPACK- CREDTS ARE UNDER THIS MOD. <!> \
+@JacksWinterChernarusObjects --  <!> EVERYTHING HERE IS/WAS FREE TO REPACK- CREDTS ARE UNDER THIS MOD. <!> \
 @DayZ Editor Loader \
 @DayZ-Expansion-Licensed \
 @DayZ-Expansion-Bundle \